Board Oversight & Management Accountability for Digital Operational Resilience

 • Mobile-optimized interfaces for timely access to critical information

-• Establishment of robust data collection and validation processes to ensure reporting quality
+• Establishment of solid data collection and validation processes to ensure reporting quality

 • Definition of clear data standards and definitions for consistent reporting